The M\"obius function and distal flows: Abstract

 \section{Abstract}

 We prove that the M\"{o}bius function is linearly disjoint from an analytic skew product on the $2$-torus.
-These flows are distal and can be irregular in that their ergodic averages need not exist for all points.
+These flows are distal and can be irregular in the sense that their ergodic averages need not exist for all points.
+The previous cases for which such disjointness has been proved are all regular.
 We also establish the linear disjointness of M\"{o}bius from various distal homogeneous flows.